DarlCat/localnode/README.md

 #### DNS server record

 If you host your own DNS server, it is likely that you are able to insert custom records.
 It's impossible to include documentation for every DNS server here, so look up the instructions for your system and follow them.

+### Troubleshooting / FAQ

+**Q**: I've completed both the app and DNS setups, but assets aren't loading in my viewer after I restart my viewer.

+**A**: Confirm that the QA steps in both setups are passing, you probably forgot one, or the application is not running.

+&nbsp;

+**Q**: My cache directory does not seem to be populating.

+**A**: First, try restarting your viewer if it was running during setup.
+If that does not resolve this, if running on Linux or macOS, verify your UNIX permissions are configured correctly.
+If on Windows, verify that the filesystem location is shared with Docker Desktop.